 Claire attended the University of Exeter where she graduated with a B.A.
 (Hons) Education.
 In 1997 Claire joined Sussex Police as an officer where she worked across West Sussex Division in various roles including Neighbourhood Policing, Intelligence, Strategic Performance and Training.
 In 2015 Claire moved to the private sector and more recently into the charity sector, leading on safeguarding and child protection.
 Claire joined the OSPCC in June 2020 as the Independent Volunteer Scheme Manager, a role which fulfils a statutory function of independent scrutiny of Sussex Police in relation to the fair treatment of detainees in custody.

-Susie Miller - Executive Support Manager
+Kelly Bowles - Executive Support Manager

 Elliot Saunders - Correspondence & Admin Officer